 Roll your mouse over the small images to see the larger version.

 Set in scenic surroundings on a peaceful hilltop is the lovely Highview Hotel.
-The hotel is peacefully located on a hilltop a few kilometres from the village of Karatu.
-Here you can find exotic markets and Karatu is central to your visit of the national parks.
+The hotel is just a few kilometres from the exotic market in the village of Karatu, and central to your visit to the national parks.

-All rooms have a balcony overlooking the valley with coffee plantations, of which elephants love to roam.
+It has 41 rooms and a veranda overlooking a lush valley with coffee plantations, which the elephants love to ravage.
 The hotel also has its own coffee plantation, and the coffee can be enjoyed at the hotel and purchased to take home with you.
 An organic fruit and vegetable garden are also part of the hotel.

 Price for upgrading: